rroemhild/docker-ejabberd/README.md

 $ docker run -d -P -e "ERLANG_COOKIE=YOURERLANGCOOKIE" rroemhild/ejabberd
 ```

-## Log extauth to standard output

-You can use the file `$EJABBERD_ROOT/logs/extauth.log` to print your extauth script logs to standard output.

 ## Run ejabberdctl in container

 The `ejabberdctl` command is in the search path and can be run by: